A short story of how an extraordinary family rescued this glorious painting.

 Conclusion

 Botticelli cleverly arranges his large canvas to guarantee the composition does not overwhelm.
 Generous use of water and sky allow your eyes to rest in the tinted spaces.
 The luminosity Botticelli brings to his colors are extraordinary and enchanting to behold.
 Alabaster and gold leaf – no problem.
 Nothing is to lavish for ‘Lorenzo the Magnificent’ and the iconic Venus brought to life from the artist’s brush.
-In this early Renaissance masterpiece, we can reflect on the images, the message, and how it might feel to glide ashore, on a sea shell.
+In this latter-day Renaissance masterpiece, we can reflect on the images, the message, and how it might feel to glide ashore, on a sea shell.

 NON-PROFIT, FREE WEBSITE